timotius02/stygian-planner/README.md

 - 🔗 **Enka Network Integration**: Import your characters directly from your Genshin Impact UID
 - 🎮 **Team Planning**: Assign characters to each of the 10 battlefields
 - 📊 **Boss Information**: View detailed boss mechanics, recommended damage types, and strategy tips
+- ➕ **Manual Character Addition**: Add characters manually when they're not in your Enka profile
+- 📝 **Character Management**: Edit character levels and constellations, refresh data from Enka
+- 🧪 **Element & Weapon Filtering**: Filter characters by element and weapon type when adding
+- 💾 **Persistent Storage**: Your team compositions are saved locally
 - 🎨 **Genshin-Inspired UI**: Dark fantasy aesthetic with element-colored accents
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - ⚡ **Real-time Updates**: Characters update instantly when assigned or removed